Montelibero/MTLA-Documents/Internal/Agreement/Agreement.en.md

-8. Corporate participants may come into agreement (sealed by decision of the Assembly or the Council) to perform functions and/or solve tasks, either on a permantner or project basis, in the interests and on behalf of the Association, including, but not limited to, the following:
+8. Corporate participants may come into agreement (sealed by decision of the Assembly or the Council) to perform functions and/or solve tasks, either on a permanent or project basis, in the interests and on behalf of the Association, including, but not limited to, the following:

    a) Set up and maintain tokenomics on the blockchain — both as a general infrastructure platform and its individual